 Step 1: Assess Vehicle Completeness

-Confirm whether major components are present:
+Confirm whether major components are present:- Engine

 - Transmission